Gendered Cultural Discourse in Japan across the Prewar-Postwar Transition: Evidence from Historical Word Embeddings: Introduction

-To address this gap, the present study quantifies changes in gender stereotypes between 1900 and 1999 using word embeddings trained on Japanese historical books and magazines.
-We measure gender stereotypes associated with terms representing the domains of Home, Work, and Politics, as well as 18 occupational terms.
-These three domains were chosen because gender norms in the workplace and politics in Japan underwent particularly substantial changes during this period.
-To validate whether the computed gender stereotypes reflect broader societal trends, we compare gender stereotype in the 18 occupational terms with the actual representation of women in these occupations.
-These 18 occupational terms were selected for their consistent occurrence across all 100 embedding models and for having at least one entry in the Japanese national census.
+To address this gap, the present study quantifies changes in gender stereotypes from 1900 to 1998, covering much of the 20th century, including the period before and after the U.S.-led institutional reforms implemented in Japan immediately following World War I I. We focus on this period for two main reasons: (1) its coverage of major historical developments related to women’s participation in society, and (2) the availability of high-quality embeddings derived from corpora publicly released by Japanese government agencies.
+We measure gender stereotype changes associated with terms representing the domains of Home, Work, and Politics.
+Work and Politics were directly targeted by postwar institutional reforms; if these reforms were effective, female associations in these domains would be expected to increase.
+Home, by contrast, has been traditionally and strongly associated with women, such that a genuine improvement in gender equality would be expected to manifest as a decline in the female-home association.
+Furthermore, to assess whether our embedding-based stereotype measure captures meaningful aspects of gendered social reality, we further analyze 18 occupational terms.
+We compare the stereotype measures for these occupations with the actual representation of women in the corresponding occupations.
+These 18 occupational terms were selected for their consistent occurrence across all embedding models for the 1900–1998 period and for having at least one corresponding entry in the Japanese national census.

-Our contributions are as follows: (1) To our best knowledge, this is the first study quantifying gender stereotype of Home, Work, and Politics domains, and occupations in Japan between 1900 and 1999.
-We provide empirical evidence of how gender stereotype evolved in Japan over the 20th century, offering insights into the extent to which top-down legal reforms implemented by the US-led Allied forces influenced women’s representation in Japanese historical texts.
-(2) We make our trained word embedding models publicly accessible.
-These models can be used for future research on historical change in Japan such as quantifying semantic shifts or other types of social stereotypes.
+Our contributions are as follows: (1) To the best of our knowledge, this is the first study to quantify gender stereotypes in the domains of Home, Work, and Politics, as well as across occupations in Japan over nearly the entire twentieth century (1900--1998).
+We show that gender stereotypes did not evolve uniformly but diverged sharply across domains: while the Home domain remained largely unchanged, the Work and Politics domains experienced pronounced postwar reversals.
+These findings show that trends in gendered cultural discourse in Japan shifted unevenly around 1945, with domain-specific changes temporally aligned with the institutional reforms implemented during the US-led Allied Occupation; and (2) We make our trained yearly word embedding models publicly accessible~\citep{wordembeddingmodel}.
+These models can be used for future research on historical change in Japan, such as the quantification of semantic shifts or other forms of social stereotypes.